 Undeniably, construction remains at the heart of life in the UK.
 But construction firms around the country are facing challenges, particularly when it comes to productivity – which has barely improved in the last twenty years.

 Technology adoption in construction is growing, and there’s an enormous appetite to improve how the sector works.
 So, one year on we’ve surveyed UK construction professionals again, to explore how productivity challenges are changing – and whether technology is starting to address construction businesses’ performance problems.
 Read the report, “The Digital Groundwork,” here.

-On February 14, 12 pm GMT, we’ll be hosting a webinar, “The Digital Groundwork: Beyond Construction’s Productivity Gap.”
-Register today and join us to learn more about the challenges and opportunities in UK construction revealed in our latest report.
+Recently, we hosted a webinar to discuss the report, “The Digital Groundwork: Beyond Construction’s Productivity Gap.”
+Watch today to learn more about the challenges and opportunities in UK construction revealed in our latest report.

 The Importance of People

 At its simplest level, the performance of every construction business comes down to its people – but workforce shortages have been impacting the sector for some time.
 UK firms struggle to recruit for one in three roles, giving construction the most acute talent shortage of any industry.

 Notably, this is impacting performance on the ground.
 Construction professionals most commonly point to a lack of skills (40%) and talent shortages (39%) as the main barriers to productivity in the business, mirroring their views in 2018.